-David A. Sasso, MD, MPH Dr. Sasso is Assistant Clinical Professor in the Child Study Center at the Yale School of Medicine.
-He also serves as Medical Director of the Child Guidance Center of Mid-Fairfield County.
-Dr. Sasso has published and presented nationally on topics at the intersection of mental health, music, and the arts, and has a special interest in the use of the arts in treatment and in therapeutic modalities for performers and artists.
+David A. Sasso, MD, MPH Dr. Sasso is Assistant Clinical Professor in the Yale Child Study Center and serves as Medical Director of the Child Guidance Center of Mid-Fairfield County.
+He received his medical and public health degrees from the Northwestern University Feinberg School of Medicine.
+Dr. Sasso completed his residency in psychiatry at the Yale School of Medicine Department of Psychiatry and his fellowship in child and adolescent psychiatry at the Yale Child Study Center.
+He served as Chief Resident in both programs.
+Dr. Sasso has published and presented nationally on topics at the intersection of mental health, creativity, music, and the arts, and has a special interest in the treatment of performers and artists.
+Prior to his medical training, Dr. Sasso studied music composition at the Indiana University School of Music and composed “The Trio of Minuet,” a full-length opera performed by children, which was broadcast nationally on PBS stations.
 Dr. Sasso is an active musician in the New Haven area and is the founding chair of the Committee on the Arts and Humanities in the psychiatric think tank Group for the Advancement of Psychiatry.

 Christopher J.S.
 Oleskey, MD, MPH Dr. Oleskey obtained his medical degree from Mount Sinai, his residency in general psychiatry at Yale, and his fellowship in child and adolescent psychiatry at the Yale Child Study Center.
 He has worked in a wide array of inpatient and outpatient settings.
 Dr. Oleskey is a Clinician and Assistant Clinical Professor of Psychiatry at the Yale School of Medicine and Assistant Clinical Professor at the Yale School of Nursing.
 He has a longstanding interest in medical education, having served as site training director for the psychiatry residency program at Yale-New Haven Hospital, and is a clinical preceptor in the psychiatric APRN training program.
 Dr. Oleskey has a master of public health in community and preventive medicine and has published and presented nationally on prevention in mental health and integrating prevention into clinical practice.